Most Used Internal Medicine CPT Codes

 Mental health plays a significant role in internal medicine, as many adult patients may experience psychological and emotional challenges.
 Psychiatric diagnostic evaluation services are denoted by the CPT codes 90791 and 90792.

 Code 90791 represents the initial psychiatric diagnostic evaluation, which includes a thorough review of the patient’s mental health history, present symptoms, and functional impairment.
 A clinical interview and review of medical history are essential components of this evaluation.
-Subsequent psychiatric diagnostic assessments, involving progress tracking, reevaluating diagnoses, and updating treatment plans, are reported using code 90792.
+Providers report subsequent psychiatric diagnostic assessments which track progress, reevaluate diagnoses, and update treatment plans using code 90792.

 Psychotherapy Codes (90832-90838)